 There is one exception to this.
 Academic journals often publish stand-alone literature reviews which either review a discipline in order to argue for a new line of inquiry or approach, or to offer a synthesis of existing literature to gain a new understanding of the topic.
 The first is more typical of literature reviews within the research thesis or exegesis, with the implication that a very good thesis or exegesis literature review can be published.

-Methodology writing uses references to explain your approach
+Methodology writing uses references to explain an approach

 References are used within the research methodology to explain the use of a methodology within the discipline.

-‘An ethnographic approach is not unusual in research on academic literacies (Lea and Street 1998; Lillis 2008; Stret 1984), since ethnography studies how people experience, participate in and understand their social world, all of which are also concerns for the researcher in relation to academic literacies and the social practices in which they are embedded.
-However, my approach is not ‘standard’ ethnography.
+‘An ethnographic approach is not unusual in research on academic literacies (Lea and Street 1998; Lillis 2008; Street 1984), since ethnography studies how people experience, participate in and understand their social world, all of which are concerns for researchers interested in academic literacies and the social practices in which they are embedded.
+However, the approach used in this project is not ‘standard’ ethnography.
 Ethnographies usually include … .
 Furthermore, ethnographeis usually study … whereas my research looks at … ‘.

 Literature is used in the methods and methodology section when borrowing an idea from another author to explain your methodological assumptions.

 ‘Standpoint denotes the “site” or point of view from which observation and analysis take place (Cain 1990)’.

 ‘My own and others research suggests that newspaper accounts of policing events can be highly unreliable (Grabosky and Wilson 1989: 29; Hatty 1991; McCulloch 1996)’.